romanzy313/otp/README.md

 const generateSolution = numericalSolutionGenerator(6);

-// decode token value into data of OtpResult in the browser const { account, expiresAt, resendAt, attemptsRemaining } = browserDecodeToken('...');
+// decode token value into data of OtpResult in the browser
+// works only with default openTokenSerializer for now! const { account, expiresAt, resendAt, attemptsRemaining } = browserDecodeToken('...');
 ```

+## Deeper customization

 ## Typedoc API documentation